 The short answer is no. You are likely not giving your baby enough attention.
 Babies and young children do better with more attention.

 The longer answer is that babies' brains are constantly learning.
-As a young parent, you are likely being asked often to do work of some sort.
+As a young parent, you are likely often asked to do some work.
 Life doesn't stop, and neither does your baby's development.

 19. How Can I Get the Baby to Sleep Longer?